 1. Bee Caves Road center turn lane

 The Texas Department of Transportation will add a center turn lane on Bee Caves Road between Red Bud Trail and Walsh Tarlton Lane.
 The project is a culmination of discussions with staffers in Rollingwood and West Lake Hills, cities that worked for years to acquire the right of way needed to convert the four-lane roadway into a five-lane section.
-The work is set to start in April or May.
+The work will be performed by Aaron Concrete Contractors.

 Cost: $29 million

 TxDOT plans to make safety improvements including adding signage, delineation and guardrails on Fitzhugh Road from Hwy.
 290 to the Travis/Hays county line.
 The project is slated to be opened to contractor bids in August 2017.

 Funding sources: TxDOT federal funds, Travis County